craftcms/docs/docs/5.x/extend/element-types.md

 <Block label="Criteria vs. Conditions">

-You may combine the opaque `criteria` source option with the more transparent `defaultFilter`. <Since ver="4.5.0" feature="Default filters on sources" /> Default filters are constructed as [conditions](conditions.md), and allow users to tweak them after a source is loaded:
+You may combine the opaque `criteria` source option with the more transparent `defaultFilter`.
+Default filters are constructed as [conditions](conditions.md), and allow users to tweak them after a source is loaded:

 ```php
 use craft\elements\Entry;